CLI Commands Reference

 Use Plan Before Apply

-Always run plan
+Always run plan before apply to review changes:

 comet plan production